 What Pressure Should be Applied when Using a Blending Stump?

 If you’re curious about how much pressure should be used when using a blending stump, the answer is that it depends.
-That’s like asking how hard you should be pressing on a pencil when you’re drawing something.
+That’s like asking how hard you should press on a pencil when drawing something.

 Then you’re going to want to use a lot of pressure.
-The great thing about blending stumps is that they are durable enough to withstand a lot of pressure and versatile enough to handle a lighter touch as well.
+The great thing about blending stumps is that they are durable enough to withstand a lot of pressure and versatile enough to handle a lighter touch.

 What is a Blending Stump?